ianhara/svgCreator/README.md

 # Logo creator

-A command-line application for generating SVG logos using Triangle, Circle, and Square shapes.
+A command-line application for generating logos

 ## Installation